Nirmal-Patel20/LibraryManagementSystem/README.md

 ## 📌 Purpose

-- This project is a cleaner, more maintainable successor to my earlier **tudent Management System**(Link : https://github.com/Nirmal-Patel20/StudentManagementSystem).
+- This project is a cleaner, more maintainable successor compared to my earlier **student Management System** project(Link : https://github.com/Nirmal-Patel20/StudentManagementSystem).
 - The StudentManagementSystem was functional but messy, with limited modularity and poor separation of concerns.
 - This new version focuses on: